-Part V.
+Part IV.

 Time Schedules and Discovery Procedures

 (a) Mandatory Discovery.

 The furnishing of the items discoverable, referred to in Part I (a), (b) and (c) and Part II (b)(1), (c) and (d) herein, is mandatory and no motions for discovery with respect to such items may be filed.